icecube/toise/README.md

 ## Installation

-The easiest way to install the Gen2 analysis package and its depedencies is with `conda`.
+The way to install the Gen2 analysis package and its depedencies is with `conda`.
 If you do not already have `miniconda` on your system, obtain the installer from https://conda.io/miniconda.html, and install in a location of your choice, e.g.: